This post may contain affiliate links. Please read our disclosure.

 Review score: 5 stars

-You’ll find this product with the other yogurts in the yogurt aisle, but it’s actually advertised as a dairy snack.
+You’ll find this product with the other yogurts in the yogurt aisle, but it’s actually advertised as a dairy snack rather than a yogurt.
 I’m not exactly sure why as it’s a milk-based product.

-Most people will probably get away with not even having to take any insulin with this yogurt, but if you do, be mindful that the high-fat content could delay any blood sugar impact.
+Many people will probably get away with not even having to take any insulin with this yogurt, but if you do, be mindful that the high fat content could delay any blood sugar impact.

 BUY ON AMAZON